Alvorada9999/dont_trust/README.md

 - Guarantee that the software does only what is intended
 - No time to manually check the code of big open source projects
 - No need for large communication protocols
-- Small codebase, easy to understand and hack
+- Very organized codebase files, easy to understand and hack
 - Secure by default
-- Small number of source files
 - Minimal dependencies